Brianland

 .

-1:23:21 – Gil Scott-Heron’s The Revolution Will Not Be Televised playing as the on-hold music on the phone while Bob’s waiting – what a cool PTA detail!
+1:23:21 – Gil Scott-Heron’s The Revolution Will Not Be Televised playing as the on-hold music on the phone while Bob’s waiting – cool little PTA detail!

 The store kid who wouldn’t get off his phone earlier is still on his phone and not watching the door. 🙂